gaura-v19/gaura-v19/README.md

-# Hey, I'm Gaurav 👋
+# Hello, I'm Gaurav Tripathi

+Final-year B.Tech IT student at MITS Gwalior.
+I enjoy building full-stack applications and exploring new technologies through hands-on projects.

 ###  Featured Project
 **Ruplit** – A peer-to-peer expense splitting application built to understand how production-ready applications are designed.
 It allows users to create groups, add expenses, split bills, track balances, and settle payments."Built using Spring Boot and PostgreSQL, with a React Native frontend."